 The shuttle travels back and forth along the Zion Canyon Scenic Drive, a road that runs along the canyon floor and offers absolutely stunning views of the imposing cliffs from below.

-For a first visit to Zion, I’d recommend riding the shuttle to the very last stop on the Zion Canyon Scenic drive before getting off at the stops you’re most interested in order to take in as much of the incredible scenery as possible.
+For those trying to see Zion in one day, I’d recommend riding the shuttle to the very last stop on the Zion Canyon Scenic drive before getting off at the stops you’re most interested in order to take in as much of the incredible scenery as possible.

 Riverside Walk